Christian Theoharous: Western United

 On 1 November 2021, Theoharous joined Australian A-League Men club Western United on a two-year scholarship deal.
 Theoharous made 4 league appearances for Western United before the club and player agreed to a mutual termination of his contract on 17 January 2023, midway through the second season of his two year deal.

 Central Coast Mariners

 In January 2023, after agreeing a mutual termination of his contract with Western United, Theoharous signed with Central Coast Mariners until the end of the season, with an extension option.
 Theoharous made his debut for the club at the first game since his signing, appearing off the substitute's bench against Wellington Phoenix.

 Theoharous was part of the 2022-23 A-League Championship winning team for the Mariners, in his first season at the club.

 Midway through the 2023-24 season, Theoharous signed a one-year contract extension.
 Theoharous was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season.

+Over the next two seasons, Theoharous battled injuries and patches of poor form, and he was released by the Mariners at the end of the 2025-26 season.

+Heidelberg United

+Having fallen out of favour with A-League clubs, Theoharous dropped back to the NPL Victoria competition, signing with Heidelberg United for the second half of the 2026 season.